20 Expressions to Wish Good Luck in French

 Good luck in French

-What do you wish to someone before a job interview?
+What do you wish for someone before a job interview?
 Or to a colleague who’s starting a new job?
-You wish Good luck: “Good luck for the job interview”, “Good luck in your next job”.
-The article below and the associated video will teach you the many ways of saying good luck in French and in which situations.
+You wish Good luck: “Good luck with the job interview”, “Good luck with your next job”.
+The article below will teach you the many ways of saying good luck in French and in which situations.

 How to wish good luck in French?